 Originating from the Austro-Hungarian Empire era, knedle have remained popular in Croatia for almost a century, particularly in the north.

-The potato-dough dumplings are filled with various fillings and shaped into balls the size of a tennis ball, and the team from Knedlica Da! bar adheres to the concept of supporting local products, so they will source ingredients from local family farms and use a high proportion of natural ingredients.
+The potato-dough dumplings are filled with various fillings and shaped into balls the size of a tennis ball, and the team from Knedlica Da! bar adheres to the concept of supporting local products, so they source ingredients from local family farms and use a high proportion of natural ingredients.

 Initially, the knedle are available at Ambar bistro and bar on Britanac at Ilica 67, and they are also available to order through delivery services.

-“When placing the knedle on the market, they decided on the franchising principle, and Ambar bistro and bar, due to its size, warmth, excellent position and pleasant ambience, was an excellent first choice to start the knedle story,” Journal writes.
+“When placing the knedle on the market, they decided on the franchising principle, and Ambar bistro and bar, due to its size, warmth, excellent position and pleasant ambience, was an excellent first choice to start the knedle story,” Journal wrote.

 Knedlica Da!
 Bar’s own location in Tkalčićeva Street is also being prepared, which will become the central Zagreb oasis after renovations are complete.